Generative Networks

 2

 Applies the generator object to generate a text based on the input It’s the holidays so I’m going to enjoy.
-The result from genrator would be a list of generated texts.
+The result from generator would be a list of generated texts.
 To select the first output sequence hence, we pass the command [0]["generated_text"]

 Setting `pad_token_id` to `eos_token_id`:50256 for open-end generation.